kevinkabatra/Kabatra.Common.LabelRetriever/ReadMe.md

 # Label Retriever
-Have you ever ask yourself how to easily introduce support for translation during the development cycle?
+Have you ever asked yourself how to easily introduce support for translation during the development cycle?
 I have, obviously, and I decided that I should make a stand-alone solution for it.

 ## Background
 In previous Kata, exercises, I have relied on hard coded strings for communication to the user, this works for smaller projects but I wanted to have a look at how I could support something far more complicated in the future.
 Enter the resource file.
 Using a business layer I can create resource files that contain my labels, I can also specify which language these labels are supporting.
 Once you build the project containing the resource file a designer file is automatically generated.